raganwald/wood_and_stones/readme.md

 The sense of adventure in finding things out can be experienced in many different ways.
 Learning to play less poorly is one way.
 Another is to write a game playing algorithm, something that has fascinated me since I wrote a [Maharajah and the Sepoys](http://en.wikipedia.org/wiki/Maharajah_and_the_Sepoys) playing game in BASIC back at St. Andrews' College in 1977.
 A third is to write a server that adjudicates play between two humans.
 This is clearly less difficult but still provides opportunities for creativity and expression, which is why it is a [favourite interview question](http://weblog.raganwald.com/2006/06/my-favourite-interview-question.html "My favourite interview question").

-So, here is "World of Go," a pass and play local web application that adjudicates a game of Go between two players.
+So, here is "[World of Go][index]," a pass and play local web application that adjudicates a game of Go between two players.
 This is an ongoing work, with both feature design, UX design, and software design changing on an almost daily basis.
 That is a long-winded way of saying that IMHO the code is nearly complete crap.
 It is as if you picked up an architect's sketch pad and looked at a page to find it covered with scribbles and cross-outs.

 > This is written *specifically* for the iPad at this time.
 I also test it on OS X Safari.
 Updated stylesheets for the iPhone/iPod Touch are in the works.
 I have made no attempt to test it on any other OS or browser.
 This is a pass-and-play application: It's for playing face-to-face with someone, not for playing the computer or playing with someone over the Internet ([Issue 250][igs]).
 It turns an iPad into a portable go board that knows something about legal moves, can set up pieces for you, and allows you to go back and review the game.

 help with playing
 ---

-To start a new game, open [index.html][index]:
+To start a new game, open [World of Go][index] using your iPad (it used to work just fine on iPhone, but I haven't gotten around to selecting the correct style sheet depending on whether you're on an iPhone or an iPad.
+[Issue 275][styles]!):

 ![Start][start]